openlookeng/hetu-core/hetu-docs/en/sql/select.md

 ### CROSS JOIN

 A cross join returns the Cartesian product (all combinations) of two relations.
-Cross joins can either be specified using the explit `CROSS JOIN` syntax or by specifying multiple relations in the `FROM` clause.
+Cross joins can either be specified using the explicit `CROSS JOIN` syntax or by specifying multiple relations in the `FROM` clause.

 Both of the following queries are equivalent: